nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 ![](neuron_eigvals.svg)

 !!! tip
     This problem is also available in the `Gallery` by calling `dep=nep_gallery("neuron0")`.
 Most of the NEPs constructed in the tutorials are also available in corresponding gallery problems.
+See all gallery problems under [NEP Gallery](gallery.md).
+In particular, note that the problems in the Berlin-Manchester collection of problems NLEVP are also [directly available](gallery.md#Berlin-Manchester-collection-1).

 # The "gun" benchmark problem